KENNETH YOUNG CENTER

 - Demonstrate knowledge of documentation standards and capacity to meet documentation expectations

-- Provide Child and Adolescent treatment services within a Wraparound context involving multiple system planning and coordination
+- Provide Child, Adolescent and Transitioning Youth treatment services within a wraparound context involving multiple system planning and coordination

 - Masters degree from an accredited college or University in Social Work, Psychology or closely related discipline and be licensed or eligible for certification.

-- Must have supervised experience in providing counseling and/or psychotherapy services
+- Must have (3) three years of supervisory experience in providing counseling and/or psychotherapy services

 - Must demonstrate knowledge in the areas of diagnostic assessment, long and short term treatment, family systems theory and group treatment